gabriel-dehan/poe-watch-api/README.md

 ## Dependencies

 This library has a dependency over `redis`.
 For it to work you need to have redis installed on your machine (and your server, in production, if using Heroku, you can use an addon like `rediscloud`).
-We use `redis` because we need to cache the data from Poe Watch to avoid refetching all the items data to often (there are almost 30k items in PoE which is quite a lot).
+We use `redis` because we need to cache the data from Poe Watch to avoid refetching all the items data too often (there are almost 30k items in PoE which is quite a lot).

 There are two ways of making this gem work with redis: